jake-walker/instagram-discord-bridge/README.md

 > ⚠️ **This bot is very janky at the moment.** The code is definitely not written in the best way (like checking messages from Instagram).
 Check the [known problems](#known-problems) section for more info.

-I am using this on a school Discord server, where people might not want to use Discord but can still join in from a linked Instagram chat.
+I am using this on a school Discord server, where people might not want to use Discord but can still join in from a linked Instagram chat (as Instagram is quite a popular chat method for people of my age).

 ## Known Problems